SquarishRectangle/CodeBozu-Python-Webscraper/README.md

 This is my project for the first CodeBozu Fellowship.

-Credits to Aditi Trivedi, Cayden Walsh, Kieran Whitstruk, and Soulmil Ghandi for helping.
+Credits to Aditi Trivedi, Cayden Walsh, Kieran Whittstruck, and Soumil Gandhi for helping.

 # report
 For Deliverable 0, before the project fully began, we did a writeup about the Ethics of Webscraping which taught us the rules and guidelines of responsible scraping before we actually started so we wouldn’t do anything stupid.